neoforged/.github/primers/1.21.9/index.md

         - `ENTITY_INTERACT` - An entity being interacted with.
         - `BLOCK_INTERACT` - A block being interacted with.
 - `net.minecraft.world.phys.Vec3#X_AXIS`, `Y_AXIS`, `Z_AXIS` - The unit vector in the positive direction of each axis.
+- `net.minecraft.world.phys.shapes.CollisionContext`
-- `net.minecraft.world.phys.shapes.CollisionContext#alwaysCollideWithFluid` - Whether the collision detector should always collide with a fluid in its path.
+    - `alwaysCollideWithFluid` - Whether the collision detector should always collide with a fluid in its path.
+    - `emptyWithFluidCollisions` - Returns an empty collision context while checking for any fluid collisions.
 - `net.minecraft.world.waypoints.PartialTickSupplier` - Gets the partial tick given the provided entity.

 ### List of Changes